danielharrell/open-eyes-lect-2017-18/Open.md

 don't yet know as if we do.

 The word "open", I suspect, is just such a name.
 Behind it, or beneath it, lies a problem, a paradox, to make us wonder how being open is even possible.
 But to wonder how is also unlikely, since we have the word "open" to prove its possibility.
-If, for example, I say "I can't get the jar open", about a stubborn jar of pickles, I will look for a better grip on the lid, not the word.
+If I say "I can't get the jar open", I will look for a better grip on the lid, not the word.

 [Back to top](#top)